Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Ensuring the Foundations survival and existance while fostering the Networks essence.
 - Facillitating the flow of information between roles, domains and the wider network.
 - Supporting governance implementations such as Sociocratic principals.
-- Supporting departmental sub-circles and lead links.
+- Supporting the formation of departmental sub-circles and lead links.
-- Preparation, package and handling of undelegated work
+- Preparation, package and handling of undelegated work.
-- Inform and provide inputs to operations and culture
+- Inform and provide inputs to operations and culture.

 ### How
 - Integrating theories of change (S3, Theory of Constraints, Emergent, Scenario Planning etc.)